Submitting a script

 The ASC does not provide a script development or editing service and we cannot accept scripts that do not meet a professional standard.
 This includes scripts that have not been properly proofread, paginated or checked for other mistakes.
 Scripts should be clearly formatted and easy to read.
 If you are unsure of an appropriate format, see our sample script format

 We aim for a fast turnaround but it’s not always possible due to the high number of submissions we receive.
-You should allow up to six weeks for your submission to be assessed and we will advise you of the outcome by email.
+You should allow up to eight weeks for your submission to be assessed and we will advise you of the outcome by email.
+If your script is accepted it might take a further four weeks for it to be published on our website.